 Northern Integrated Transport Plan (PDF3.3MB, Nov 2013)

-This plan is a collaborative initiative between the Department of State Growth, Infrastructure Tasmania and NTD, including Northern Tasmanian Councils of Break O'Day, Dorset, Flinders, George Town, City of Launceston, Meander Valley, Northern Midlands and West Tamar.
+This plan is a collaborative initiative between the Department of State Growth, Infrastructure Tasmania and NTDC, including Northern Tasmanian Councils of Break O'Day, Dorset, Flinders, George Town, City of Launceston, Meander Valley, Northern Midlands and West Tamar.